-The Issuer may withhold or make deductions from payments or from the issue of Ordinary Shares to a Holder where it is required to do so under or in connection with FATCA, or where it has reasonable grounds to suspect that the Holder or a beneficial owner of Notes may be subject to FATCA, and may deal with such payment, and any Ordinary Shares in accordance with FATCA.
-If any withholding or deduction arises under or in connection with FATCA, the Issuer will not be required to pay any further amounts and the Issuer will not be required to issue any further Ordinary Shares on account of such withholding or deduction or otherwise reimburse or compensate, or make any payment to, a Holder or a beneficial owner of Notes for or in respect of any such withholding or deduction.
-A dealing with such payment and any Ordinary Shares in accordance with FATCA satisfies the Issuer's obligations to that Holder to the extent of the amount of that payment or issue of Ordinary Shares.
+Notwithstanding any other provision of this deed (including, for the avoidance of doubt, this clause 12), the Issuer may withhold or make deductions from any payment in respect of the Notes or from the issue of Ordinary Shares to a Holder where such withholding or deduction is made under or in connection with, or in order to ensure compliance with FATCA, or where it has reasonable grounds to suspect that the Holder or a beneficial owner of Notes may be subject to FATCA, and may deal with such payment, and any Ordinary Shares in accordance with FATCA.
+If any withholding or deduction arises under or in connection with, or in order to ensure compliance with FATCA, the Issuer will not be required to pay any Additional Amounts or other amounts and the Issuer will not be required to issue any further Ordinary Shares on account of such withholding or deduction or otherwise reimburse or compensate, or make any payment to, a Holder or a beneficial owner of Notes for or in respect of any such withholding or deduction.
+Such a dealing with such payment and any Ordinary Shares satisfies the Issuer's obligations to that Holder to the extent of the amount of that payment or issue of Ordinary Shares.